 Participants and families are educated on and encouraged to engage in 12-step self-help programs, such as Alcoholics Anonymous (AA) and Narcotics Anonymous (NA).
 Self-help groups complement and extend the effects of treatment, and provide individuals with support from a community of peers.

-WestBridge’s employment specialists help participants with mental illness find and keep employment within the community.
+WestBridge’s teams help participants with mental illness find and keep employment within the community.
 All choices and decisions about work are based on each individual’s preferences, experiences, and strengths.
 Employment support continues for as long as is clinically appropriate, and often includes assistance outside the work place.

 Mindfulness is, generally speaking, characterized as the intentional act of focusing one’s attention on being present with the emotions, thoughts, and physical feelings that one experiences from moment to moment.
 Practicing mindfulness has been demonstrated to help reduce anxiety and stress, improve self-control, assist in coping with urges to use substances, and prevent relapse.
 Understanding one’s own emotions can decrease self-blame, increase positivity, reduce the numbers of medications needed, and accelerate recovery.